rw3iss/web-framework-benchmarks/readme.md

 _______________

 ## Test:
-Reading and Writing to SQL Database, with Apache Benchmark.
+Reading and Writing to SQL Database, and JSON only (no DB driver bias), with Apache Benchmark.

 ### Write:
 ```